joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/loading-external-data.md

 When you build dynamic applications, it can be useful to load data from external files or from server-side scripts.
 This lets you build dynamic applications without having to edit or recompile your application.
-For example, if you build a “tip of the day” application, you can write a server-side script that retrieves a random tip from a database and saves it to a text file once a day.
+For example, if you build a "tip of the day" application, you can write a server-side script that retrieves a random tip from a database and saves it to a text file once a day.
 Then your application can load the contents of a static text file instead of querying the database each time.